Operational Inexpressibility at the Step-Duplicating Primitive Recursor Orientation Boundary: Information access, sequentiality, and hidden progress

 then the verdict is directly retrievable from the meta-level state and the query is informationally vacuous. \end{proposition}

-\begin{proof} By definition, $H(R(X)\mid \mathcal I_M)>0$ means that the target verdict is not measurable with respect to the meta-level information state alone.
-So some verdict-relevant information is still missing from what the meta level currently knows.
+\begin{proof} By definition, $H(R(X)\mid \mathcal I_M)>0$ means that the target verdict lies outside the sigma-algebra of the meta-level information state alone.
+So some verdict-relevant information is still missing from what the meta-level state makes available.
 Conversely, if $H(R(X)\mid \mathcal I_M)=0$, then $R(X)$ is measurable with respect to $\mathcal I_M$, hence directly retrievable from the meta-level state.
-In that case no object-level uncertainty reduction is required. \end{proof}
+In that case the object level does not reduce the uncertainty any further. \end{proof}